United States presidential election: Electoral Count Act of 1887

 Congress passed the Electoral Count Act in 1887 in response to the disputed 1876 election, in which several states submitted competing slates of electors.
 The law established procedures for the counting of electoral votes.
 It has subsequently been codified into law in Title 3 of the United States Code.
 It also includes a "safe harbor" deadline where states must finally resolve any controversies over the selection of their electors.

+Inauguration day

+The Twentieth Amendment set the inauguration of the president-elect of the United States to January 20th of the year following their election.
+Prior to the Twentieth Amendment, the president was to be inaugurated on March 4th of the year following election.
+The length of time in between the election in November and the inauguration in March created an extended "lame duck" period, when the remainder of a term is served despite a new president-elect.
+The January date set by the Twentieth Amendment shortened this period.

 Campaign spending

 The Federal Election Campaign Act of 1971 was enacted to increase disclosure of contributions for federal campaigns.
 Subsequent amendments to law require that candidates to a federal office must file a Statement of Candidacy with the Federal Election Commission before they can receive contributions aggregating in excess of $5,000 or make expenditures aggregating in excess of $5,000.
 Thus, this began a trend of presidential candidates declaring their intentions to run as early as the spring of the preceding calendar year so they can start raising and spending the money needed for their nationwide campaign.